 - Currency – still in some countries silver coins are used as currency.

-- It is used in manufacturing of solar panels
+- It is used in the manufacturing of solar panels

-- Air conditioning – It is used in manufacturing of typical air conditioners
+- Air conditioning – It is used in the manufacturing of typical air conditioners

 - Water purification – It is used in water purifiers to prevent the growth of algae and bacteria in filters